zanuka/leaderport-core-ui/README.md

 ## Artwork

-The artwork I featured in this project was generated using DALL-E, powered by [OpenAI's](https://www.openai.com/) [ChatGPT-4](https://openai.com/chatgpt).
-These AI-generated images beautifully capture the essence of VueValkyrie, blending Norse mythology with modern technology.
+The artwork I featured in this project was generated using DALL-E, powered by [OpenAI's](https://www.openai.com/) [ChatGPT-4](https://openai.com/chatgpt)